hardwario/bc-website/content/projects/smart-washing-machine.en.md

 ## Give it a spin!

 1. **Put the box on the washing machine.** Stick it with a small piece of tape to prevent it from falling.
-2. **The box will recognize when the washing machine finishes**, **\*\*because it will stop shaking.
+2. **The box will recognize when the washing machine finishes**, because it will stop shaking.
 It will send a message to your mom’s or dad’s mobile.
 Cool, huh?
-All of a sudden, you are living in a** smart household! 🤡
+All of a sudden, you are **living in a smart household**! 🤡